Robert Sullivan (poet)

 Robert Sullivan (born 1967) is a Māori poet, academic and editor.
 His published poetry collections include Jazz Waiata (1990), Star Waka (1999) and Shout Ha! to the Sky (2010).
-His books are postmodern, explore social and racial issues, and explore aspects of Māori culture and history.
+His books have a postmodern quality and "explore social and racial subjects, and aspects of Māori tradition and history."
+He is "widely seen as one of the most important contemporary Māori poets."